Income, expenses, and profit/loss

 The most common income statement items include:

 SG&A Expense includes the selling, general and administrative section will contain all other indirect costs associated with running the business.
-This includes salaries of management, advertising expenses, travel expenses, and sometimes depreciation and amortization, among others.
+This includes salaries of management, rent and office expenses, insurance, travel expenses, and sometimes depreciation and amortization, among others.
 Entities may, however, elect to separate out depreciation and amortization in its own section.

 EBITDA, while not present in all income statements, stands for Earnings before Interest, Tax, Depreciation, and Amortization is calculated by subtracting SG&A expenses (excluding amortization and depreciation) from gross profit.

-EBT stands for Earnings Before Tax or pretax income is found by subtracting interest expense from EBIT.
-This is the final subtotal before finding net income.
+EBT stands for Earnings Before Tax, also known as pre-tax income, is found by subtracting interest expense from Operating Income.
+This is the final subtotal before arriving at net income.

 Income Taxes refer to the relevant taxes charged on pre-tax income.
 The total tax expense can consist of both current taxes and future taxes.